Margaritaville at Sea Paradise: Bahamas Paradise Cruise Lines

 On 2 August 2017, Costa Cruises announced that the vessel had been sold to an unnamed buyer and would leave their fleet in March 2018.
 On 13 December, it was revealed that the ship had been purchased by Bahamas Paradise Cruise Line, who would rename the vessel Grand Classica.
 The ship began sailing out from the Port of Palm Beach on 13 April 2018, and initially operated 2-day round-trip cruises to Freeport, Grand Bahama Island.
 After Grand Bahama was devastated by Hurricane Dorian in 2019, the ship was rescheduled to operate 2-day round trips to Nassau that began on 12 October; the line's other ship, Grand Celebration, continued to sail to Grand Bahama.
 Grand Classica was taken out of service in March 2020 for a wet dock renovation and maintenance at Grand Bahama Shipyard that was scheduled through May, with a return to service in June.
 During the refit, the cruise ship industry was halted due to the COVID-19 pandemic and the ship remained laid up at Freeport.
 Following the November 2020 sale of the line's other ship, Grand Celebration, Grand Classica was slated to resume her Freeport sailings as soon as she was able to operate.

 In June 2021, Grand Classica returned to the Port of Palm Beach in preparation for her return to service on 24 July.
 In September, she was chartered for a month to house Entergy Corporation workers restoring power in Louisiana following Hurricane Ida.
 Grand Classica arrived at New Orleans on 7 September.
 The ship resumed service from Palm Beach on 26 September.

-Partnership and rebrand with Margaritaville
+Margaritaville at Sea

 On 8 December 2021, Bahamas Paradise Cruise Line entered into a partnership agreement with Margaritaville Resorts & Hotels to operate the brand on its behalf, beginning in April 2022.
 The line said that it expected to acquire more ships at a later date.

 Grand Classica was renamed Margaritaville at Sea Paradise and received an extensive refit and rebranding at Grand Bahama Shipyard, Freeport, during April 2022.
 The renovated ship returned to the port of Palm Beach on 10 May, with the inaugural cruise taking place four days later.
 In May 2023, the ship underwent a 2-week drydocking before reentering service on 2 June, during which she was completely refreshed, featuring new dining venues, new menus, fitness center upgrades, a pickleball court, and two new theater shows.

 Margaritaville at Sea intend to begin calls at Nassau, Bahamas in 2025.